artfoundry/lovecraft-game/README.md

 ---
 ## Map Piece Creation Tool

-- Copy the mapData.json file from /client/src to /mapLayoutTool.
+- For new map files, create new file in /mapLayoutTool/data, then add the file to the map selection menu in App.js in render (around line 578)
 - From /mapLayoutTool, run `node fileAccessServer.js` to start the Express file access server.
 - Then run `npm start` to start the tool itself.
 A browser window will open to http://localhost:3001/.

-When the tool loads, all map data pieces will be displayed in the left column.
+When the tool loads, choose a map file from the menu, and then all map data pieces will be displayed in the left column.
 Click on any of them to load it onto the grid.
 Select tiles in the grid to edit or move them.
 Select tiles in the top Tile Templates section and then click in the grid to place new tiles.
 Click Clear grid on the right to clear the grid of all tile data (this does not affect the mapData.json file).